 A rigorous study of the real number system, continuity and differentiability of functions of a single variable, integration of functions of a single variable, infinite series.
-(PR: MTH 231 and 300, REC: MTH 331)
+(PR: MTH 231 and 300, and PR or CR: MTH 331)

 428 Advanced Calculus II.
 3 hrs.